ProgramYuriyG/HomePhilosopher/README.md

 # HomePhilosopher
 A website designed for viewing the differences in environmental data, crime rates, and weather between various counties across the Unites States

-Climate Data is gathered from https://app.climate.azavea.com/accounts/api/ Crime Data is gathered from https://crime-data-explorer.fr.cloud.gov/api Weather Data is gathered from https://www.ncdc.noaa.gov/
+Climate Data is gathered from https://app.climate.azavea.com/accounts/api/ <br>
+Crime Data is gathered from https://crime-data-explorer.fr.cloud.gov/api <br>
+Weather Data is gathered from https://www.ncdc.noaa.gov/ <br>

 ### Uses:
 Python/Django – used for requests to the api's along with building the web application and running the local server